 There has to be a loser – Wahoo vs Hammerhead vs Garmin | High-Level Overview

 Sometimes it’s possible for a reviewer to stick a bike computer alongside another one on their handlebars and be biased toward looking at and using the regular one.
 All some reviewers do is log data alongside their main watch/bike computer and then fiddle with the new watch’s menus in the comfort of their own home.
 Really you need to use the device, whatever device it may be, as your main AND ONLY one for a quite extended period of time.
 Which is often impractical and it simply doesn’t normally happen.
-However, that’s what I’ve done with the Karoo 2 and it’s much easier to say you’ve done that than to actually, really, properly do it day-in, day-out.
-(Any reviewers reading this can protest their innocence in the comments below).
+However, that’s what I’ve done with the Karoo 2 and it’s much easier to say you’ve done that than to actually, really, properly do it day-in, day-out for an extended period.

 Before Karoo, the Wahoo’s were the main bike computers that I used on their own and before that, periodic single-device usage is what I’ve done with many Garmins of various flavours.

 I have REALLY liked using the Karoo but that made me reflect because I REALLY liked using the ELEMNTs as well.
 Garmin?
 I wouldn’t say I always enjoy using Garmins, it’s more that for what I do here on this site, they exude a degree of comfort in that I know that the ‘weird thing’ I’m about to do WILL be possible on the Garmin but I also know that some of the standard things that I do will just take longer with a Garmin Edge….same for the Edge 1030 Plus…same for the Edge 530.